Meggison/Meggison/README.md

 Hello, I'm Misan!

 I'm an MSc AI & ML student at the University of Birmingham passionate about ML, Maths & Computer Vision.
-Currently working on Statistical Bounds for Learning Theory
+Currently working on Statistical & ML Bounds for Learning Theory

 ## Skills & Expertise